|Bascom Grooms, 12, with his big sister|

-That wasn’t entirely true, but her travel plans weren’t exactly the kind she wanted to reveal to her little brother or to the family he was visiting.
+That was what might be called a polite fiction. but her travel plans weren’t exactly the kind she wanted to reveal to her little brother or to the family he was visiting.
 She would be joining her boyfriend, 19-year-old George Pepper, at the Matecumbe Hotel in Islamorada for the upcoming Labor Day weekend.

 That note from Rosalind was the last communication Bascom would ever have with his sister.
 Five days later, she and George were killed when the most powerful hurricane in U.S. history came ashore in the Upper Keys.